webskel/dolphins7.skeleton/README.md

 * Provides a web application that manages hobby projects.
 * Provides a command-line utility to start / stop a web server, connect / disconnect a project.
 * Works online, or offline.
 Binds to `http//:localhost:7778` by default.
-* Lightweight: Ruby, and SQLite3 are the primary dependencies.
+* Lightweight: Ruby, and SQLite3 are the primary runtime dependencies.
 * Database: `~/.local/share/twenty/twenty.sqlite`.
 * Easy to install: `gem install twenty`.
 * Easy to use: `$ twenty up`.